itsax404/mazout/README.md

 # mazout
-This website shows the fuel price for a lot of differents vehicules in Dijon.
+This website shows the fuel price for a lot of differents vehicles in Dijon.